githubtraining/introduction-to-github-apps/responses/verbose.md

 Remember that every time you perform an action on a website, you're generating data.
 For GitHub, many of those standard actions are recognizable as specific events, like creating a new issue, or leaving a comment.

-Each GitHub App specializes in different events, to perform routine behaviors (remember that it's similar to a security monitoring system looking for action in a specific part of your home).
+Each GitHub App specializes in different events, to perform routine behaviors.
+Remember that it's similar to a security monitoring system, looking for actions like movement or noise in a specific part of your home.
 Here's what's happening for the WIP app.

-1. The app waits for a change to a PR subject.
+1. The app waits for a change to a PR subject line.
-2. If a PR title changes, the API searches for the key-word, "WIP".
+2. If a PR title changes, the app searches for the key-word, "WIP".
 3. If "WIP" is added to a subject, the app will then send a pre-defined request to GitHub's API, to perform a specific behavior.
-4. In this case, the API is used to change the PR behavior and block a merge.
+4. In this case, the GitHub API is used to change the PR behavior and block a merge.

 Prompt: Now let's see what happens when you **remove** WIP from the PR title.
 Revert your change, and we'll learn more in the next comment.

 ---